rency1994/banking-service/README.md

 ## Withdraw Function:
 The user is prompted to enter an amount to withdraw, which is then subtracted from their balance if they have sufficient funds.
+## Display Balance:
+The program displays the updated account balance after each transaction.
+## Thank You Message:
+The program ends with a thank you message